 The art museum of Barcelona holds important Romanesque paintings till mid XX century paintings and art.
 The museum is for free every 1st Sunday of the month.
 Great, eh?

-14. CCCB Barcelona “Centre de Cultura Contemporània de Barcelona”
+CCCB stands for “Centre de Cultura Contemporània de Barcelona”.

 Arts, Science, Humanities, Technology… CCCB Barcelona, the Contemporary Cultural center of Barcelona offers lot of exhibitions and activities.
 If you would like to have a look at it, CCCB Barcelona is opened for free every Sunday from 15.00.

 15. Music Museum

 Passionate about Music and Music History?
 With more than 500 instruments and lot of Music history, you can enjoy the Music museum every Sunday after 15.00 absolutely for free!

 16. Movie scene – Woody Allen for instance